Punctured logarithmic maps

 \begin{lemma} Let $\theta:Q\rightarrow P$ be a morphism of fs monoids, $J\subseteq Q$, $K\subseteq P$ with $\theta(J)\subseteq K$.
 Then the induced morphism $\theta:\cA_{P,K}\rightarrow\cA_{Q,J}$ is idealized log \'etale. \end{lemma}

 \begin{proof} The morphism $\theta$ is clearly locally of finite presentation, so we need only verify the formal lifting criterion.
 Suppose given a diagram

-Here $i$ is a strict and ideally strict closed immersion with ideal sheaf having square zero, and the right-hand horizontal arrows are strict, but not ideally strict, closed immersions, with the right-hand square commutative.
+Here $i$ is a strict and {idealized strict} closed immersion with ideal sheaf having square zero, and the right-hand horizontal arrows are strict, but not {idealized strict}, closed immersions, with the right-hand square commutative.
 We wish to show there is a unique $g'$ making the diagram commute.